 INSERT INTO events_buggy (user_id, kind, period) VALUES ('u1', 'welcome', NULL);

--- ✅ The Fix: The Empty-String Sentinel
+-- ✅ The Fix: NOT NULL + sentinel

 CREATE TABLE events_safe (